rafinhafpb/ML-Autonomous-Agents/README.md

 # ML-Autonomous-Agents
-Works for the course INF581 Advanced Machine Learning and Autonomous Agents (Polytechnique)
+Work done for the course INF581 Advanced Machine Learning and Autonomous Agents (Polytechnique)